hantaotaohan/stars/README.md

 - [trzsz/trzsz](https://github.com/trzsz/trzsz) - trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ), and compatible with tmux.
 - [ceuk/mutt_dotfiles](https://github.com/ceuk/mutt_dotfiles) - Dotfiles and some scripts for NeoMutt
 - [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font for IDE and command line. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1
-- [HFrost0/bilix](https://github.com/HFrost0/bilix) - ⚡️Lightning-fast async download tool for bilibili and more | 快如闪电的异步下载工具，支持bilibili及更多
+- [HFrost0/bilix](https://github.com/HFrost0/bilix) - ⚡️Lightning-fast async download tool for bilibili and more
 - [jonz94/Sarasa-Gothic-Nerd-Fonts](https://github.com/jonz94/Sarasa-Gothic-Nerd-Fonts) - Nerd fonts patched Sarasa Gothic font.
 - [tldr-pages/tldr-python-client](https://github.com/tldr-pages/tldr-python-client) - Python command-line client for tldr pages
 - [smahesh29/Django-WebApp](https://github.com/smahesh29/Django-WebApp) - This is a web-app created using Python, Django.
 By using this user can login, upload files and also can view and download files uploaded by other users.